genia-dev/GeniA/README.md

 </p>
 <br>
 <p>
 Meet your new AI platform engineering team member.
 It can work alongside you in your production environment, executing tasks on your behalf.
 While it's up-to-date with the latest industry best practices, it also understands how your team operates.
-Capable of learning and executing tasks, it helps you achieve greater impact, faster.
-GeniA is intuitive yet powerful, a quick learner, and is available right in your team's Slack channel.
+Capable of learning and executing tasks, it helps you achieve greater impact, faster. <br>GeniA is intuitive yet powerful, a quick learner, and is available right in your team's Slack channel.
 </p>

 ## 📝 Table of Contents